CopernicaMarketingSoftware/Documentation/Mailerq/5.0/responsiveemail.md

 However, if you do want to take care of the HTML yourself, you can also use the ResponsiveEmail algorithm for just the HTML-to-MIME conversion.
-In that case you just specify the header properties (from and to addresses, subject line) and the HTML and text source of your message, and rely on MailerQ to turn this into a valid MIME message:
+In that case you just specify the header properties (from and to address, subject line) and the HTML and text source of your message, and rely on MailerQ to turn this into a valid MIME message: